-At the end of FY 2018, there were three regional DUI drug treatment court dockets approved to operate in Virginia.
-These included the Fredericksburg Area DUI Drug Treatment Court Docket operating in the general district courts and serving residents of Fredericksburg, King George,
+At the end of FY 2020, there were three regional DUI drug treatment court dockets approved to operate in Virginia.
+These included the Fredericksburg Area DUI Drug Treatment Court Docket operating in the general district courts and serving residents of Fredericksburg, King George, Spotsylvania, and Stafford Counites; Harrisonburg/Rockingham DUI Drug Treatment Court Docket; and the Waynesboro Area DUI Drug Treatment Court Docket operating in Waynesboro General District Court serving Augusta County, Staunton, and Waynesboro residents (see Figure 17 and Table 13).
+The Harrisonburg/Rockingham DUI Drug Treatment Court Docket was non-operational and had no data to report.
+VASAP implemented an upgraded database, and as a result the DUI Drug Court data was not available for this report.
+We anticipate having this restored for next year's report.

-13 Note: Ethyl Glucuronide (EtG) is a direct metabolite of alcohol (ethanol).
-The presence of EtG in urine is an indicator that ethanol was ingested.

-Spotsylvania, and Stafford Counites; Harrisonburg/Rockingham; and the Waynesboro Area DUI Drug Treatment Court Docket operating in Waynesboro General District Court serving Augusta County, Staunton, and Waynesboro residents (see Figure 15 and Table 15).
-The Harrisonburg/Rockingham DUI Drug Court Docket has not accepted any participants to date.

-Table 15.
-Approved DUI Drug Treatment Court Dockets in Virginia, FY 2018 DUI Drug Treatment Court Dockets
+Table 13.
+Approved DUI Drug Treatment Court Dockets in Virginia, FY 2020

+DUI Drug Treatment Court Dockets

 Fredericksburg Area n = 3

 Harrisonburg/Rockingham

 Waynesboro Area